ardasevketakgul/Teknosan-Machining-Co./README.md

 - Handle missing values & outliers

 ### **2. Exploratory Data Analysis (EDA) & Visualization**
+- Clean the data and make it ready to analyze
 - Visualize trends in worker experience vs. defect rates
 - Generate scatter plots, histograms, and bar charts
 - Create heatmaps and correlation matrices to explore relationships

 ***I performed exploratory data analysis to better understand the structure and patterns in the dataset.
 Several visualizations were created.***

+**Fixing CSV Conversion Issues**

+When I first converted the Excel files to CSV, there were some issues caused by extra elements in the original files such as company logos, headers, or empty formatting areas.
+These non-data parts were being read into the dataframe, which caused unexpected columns filled with 0s or NaN values.

+To fix this, I cleaned the CSV files by removing those extra rows and columns manually.
+After cleaning, the dataset became consistent and ready for analysis.
+This step was important to make sure that the EDA and all calculations were based on valid and meaningful data only.

 **Summary Statistics**